bauerj/mac_vendor_lookup/README.md

 Mac Vendor Lookup
 =================

 This library provides an easy way to get vendor information from a MAC address.
-It downloads a local copy of the IEEE's OUI prefix list.
+It contains a local copy of the IEEE's OUI prefix list.
 It has an asynchronous interface using Python 3's asyncio as well as a regular synchronous interface for old-school usage.